 The cool thing about Semonto is that you can customize it to your needs.
 For example, a website owner can use a monitor to make sure that his website is always available.
 A server owner can create a more advanced monitor to get notified when the available disk space is low or to get alerted when a maintenance task was not executed in time.
 So you can test only the basics or create very specific and advanced tests.
 To make it easy for all users, some default tests are automatically activated when you create a monitor.
 Custom tests, on the other hand, are for advanced users and have to be added manually.

 You will now get a message that the monitor was created.
 At this point, Semonto will start monitoring the availability.
 You can come back later to the dashboard to see the results.
 Don’t worry, if anything happens in the meantime, you will receive an email alert.
 If you are an advanced user and want to add more configuration to the monitor, select ‘Configure this new monitor’.

 There are times when you do not want your monitor to perform any tests.
 For example, you do not want notifications to go out during planned maintenance.
 In that case, you can temporarily pause the monitoring.
-Just go to ‘Monitors’, click on the monitor in question and select the ‘Details’ tab.
-Next to ‘Monitoring’, you switch the radio button from ‘enabled’ to ‘paused’.
+Just go to ‘Monitors’, click on the monitor in question and select ‘Pause monitoring’.
 Do not forget to switch it back afterwards.

-When you select ‘Configure this new monitor’, you are taken to an overview showing you all the monitor settings.
-You can always come back to the configuration mode by clicking on a monitor and selecting ‘edit’.
+When you go to Monitors and click on a URL, you can select ‘Configure reachability tests’, where you can edit the settings.
 Some settings have been entered by default so that you do not need to change anything to start monitoring.
 However, you are free to adapt them to your needs.

 These are the general settings of a monitor